jeanslack/Videomass/download_installation.md

 title: Download and Installation
 has_children: true
 nav_order: 5
-permalink: /Download/
 ---
 # Download and installation
 ---

-Please note that Videomass is available for the major PC operating systems, and is also hosted on [PyPi](https://pypi.org/project/videomass/), but it needs the Python interpreter to work.
+Videomass is available for the major PC operating systems, and is also hosted on [PyPi](https://pypi.org/project/videomass/), but it needs the Python interpreter to work.
 For more information visit the [Installing from PyPi with pip command](https://github.com/jeanslack/Videomass/wiki/Installing-from-PyPi-with-pip-command) wiki page.

-Alternatively, choose your operating system from Table of Contents or submenus, and follow the instructions to download, install or run the executable.
+Alternatively, choose your operating system and follow the instructions to download, install or run the executable.